Legs of sitting people noting things down. © Photo by The Climate Reality Project on Unsplash

 2024-10-18

-As you might know, I am a friend of conferences and workshops.
-It is not only about travelling around,but also about meeting friends and building networks.
-To constantly go to conferences and workshops, one has to constantly plan ahead.
-Today I want to tell you about my plans for 2025.
-So far, I already know that I will be going to three events at least.
+As you may know, I am a fan of conferences and workshops.
+It is not just about travelling, but also about meeting friends and building networks.
+To keep going to conferences and workshops, you have to keep planning ahead.
+Today I would like to tell you about my plans for 2025.
+So far, I know that I will be attending at least three events.

 CAA 2025 in Athens

-Between the 5-9 May the international conference on Computer Applications and Quantitative Methods in Archaeology (CAA) takes place at the University of West Attica, Athens, Greece.
-This conference takes place every year, but as last year’s event took place in Auckland, I couldn’t participate.
-This year however is feasible, and I am not only visiting, but also co-organising a session at the conference.
+From 5 to 9 May the International Conference on Computer Applications and Quantitative Methods in Archaeology (CAA) will be held at the University of West Attica in Athens, Greece.
+This conference is held every year, but as last year’s event was in Auckland, I wasn’t able to attend.
+This year, however, it is possible and I am not only attending but also co-organising a session at the conference.

 Introductory poster to the Archaeogaming session 10 "Is it all fun and games?" of the CAA 2025 in Athens, Greece